AlttiRi/demo-image-viewer-qt/README.md

 ---

 - Opens an image in a time independent of the count of images in a directory where it is located.
 - Decodes 8.3  file names to long file names with Win API (`GetLongPathNameW`).
-A 8.3 can be faced on a user input from Windows Exlorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
+A 8.3 can be faced on a user input of a file with long path (260+ chars) from disc C from Windows Exlorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
 - Handles images of the directory in a separated thread with `QtConcurrent::run`.
 - Handles the directory only once, until it is changes.
 (For example, drag'n'dropping a file from the same directory does not trigger the directory parsing, since it's no needed to do, just find the file by name in the list structure.)